-We’ve all had those experiences where we are confused to the point of not knowing how we’re feeling.
-“I don’t know if I should be feeling happy or sad”, we wonder.
+We’ve all had those experiences where we’re confused to the point of not knowing how we’re feeling.
+“I don’t know if I should feel happy or sad”, we wonder.

-What actually happens during such moments is that our mind gets caught in a web of two or more interpretations of the same situation, hence the mixed emotions.
-Had there been only one, clear interpretation we would’ve felt only one, clear emotion.
+What happens during such moments is that our mind gets caught in a web of two or more interpretations of the same situation.
+Hence the mixed emotions.
+Had there been only one clear interpretation, we would’ve felt only one emotion.

 When the mind interprets a situation in many ways at the same time, it often results in a mixed facial expression- a blend of two or more facial expressions.

-It is not always easy to distinguish between a mixed and a masked facial expression, the reason being that they often look very much alike and can happen way too quickly for us to notice.
-However, if you develop a keen eye and keep a few rules in mind, you can make the process of identifying mixed and masked expressions a tad easier.
+It’s not always easy to distinguish between a mixed and a masked facial expression.
+The reason being that they often look very much alike and can happen way too quickly for us to notice.
+However, if you develop a keen eye and keep a few rules in mind, you can make identifying mixed and masked expressions a tad easier.

 A weak or a slight expression of any emotion is either a masked expression or it is simply the representation of the emotion in its earlier, weaker stage.
 It can never represent a mixture of two or more emotions, no matter how subtle it appears.

-To know if it is a masked expression, you’ll have to wait a while.
-If the expression turns stronger then it wasn’t a masked expression but if the expression fades away, then it surely was a masked expression.
+To know if it’s a masked expression, you’ll have to wait a while.
+If the expression becomes stronger, it wasn’t a masked expression, but if the expression fades away, it was a masked expression.

-If you see anger in the eyebrows and a smile on the lips, then, most probably, the smile is not genuine and has been used to mask the anger.
+If you see anger in the eyebrows and a smile on the lips, most probably the smile isn’t genuine and has been used to mask the anger.

 Hence, they’re more likely to manipulate their facial expressions than body gestures.
-It is for this reason that if you observe anything confusing on the face, you should compare it with the non-verbals of the rest of the body.
+It’s for this reason that if you observe anything confusing on the face, compare it with the non-verbals of the rest of the body.

-Rule #4: ‘When confused, look at the context’
+Rule #4: If still confused, look at the context

-I’ve said it before and I’m saying it again, “If your conclusion doesn’t fit the context, then it is probably wrong.”
-Sometimes, when you’re confused between the masked and mixed facial expressions, the context might prove to be a savior and deliver you from your predicament.
+I’ve said it before and I’m saying it again, “If your conclusion doesn’t fit the context, then it’s probably wrong.”
+Sometimes, when you’re confused between mixed and masked facial expressions, the context might prove to be a savior and deliver you from your predicament.

-You need to keep all the above rules into consideration if you want accurate results.
-The more rules you consider the higher will be the accuracy of your conclusion.
+You need to keep all the above rules in mind if you want accurate results.
+The more rules you consider, the higher will be the accuracy of your conclusion.

-But wait… it is risky to make a conclusion based on only one rule.
+But wait… it’s risky to make a conclusion based on only one rule.